Tap here to get 5 Secrets to Stress Free Dinners

 How to Make Eggnog Fudge

-2. Heat the fudge: All of the ingredients melt together in the sauce pan and are whisked until smooth.
+2. Heat the fudge.
+All of the ingredients melt together in the sauce pan and are whisked until smooth.
+Stir consistently during this process.

-3. Let Set: Pour the ingredients into a bread pan and let set in the refrigerator.
+3. Let it set.
+Pour the ingredients into a bread pan and let set in the refrigerator.

 Rum Extract